Michael Webert

 Michael J. Webert (born September 24, 1979) is an American politician.
 A Republican, he was elected to the Virginia House of Delegates in 2011.
-He currently represents the 18th district, made up of Rappahannock County and parts of Culpeper, Fauquier and Warren counties, in the north central part of the state.
+He currently represents the 61st district, made up of Rappahannock County and parts of Culpeper and Fauquier, in the north central part of the state.

 Early life, education, and business career

 A native of Denver, Colorado, Webert graduated from the Kent School in Kent, Connecticut in 1998.
 After moving to Virginia, he received a B.A. in Communications from George Mason University in 2010.